diagrams/diagrams-doc/manual/diagrams-manual.rst

 by placing `d1`'s local origin on top of `d2`'s local origin; that is, by identifying their local vector spaces.

-As noted before, diagrams form a (XXX link to monoid section monoid) with composition given by identification of vector spaces.  `atop` is simply a synonym for `mappend` (or `(<>)`) , specialized to two dimensions.
+As noted before, diagrams form a monoid_ with composition given by identification of vector spaces.  `atop` is simply a synonym for `mappend` (or `(<>)`) , specialized to two dimensions.
 (XXX more here about how it is commutative in higher dimensions?)

+.. _monoid: Monoids_

 This also means that a list of diagrams can be stacked with `mconcat`;
 that is, `mconcat [d1, d2, d3, ...]` is the diagram with `d1` on top